AM (Arctic Monkeys album)

-AM is the fifth studio album by English rock band Arctic Monkeys.
-It was produced by James Ford and co-produced by Ross Orton at Sage & Sound Recording in Los Angeles and Rancho De La Luna in Joshua Tree, California, and released on 9 September 2013 through Domino.
+AM is the fifth studio album by the English rock band Arctic Monkeys, released on 6 September 2013 through Domino Recording Company.
+It was produced by longtime collaborator James Ford and co-produced by Ross Orton at Sage & Sound Recording in Los Angeles and Rancho De La Luna in Joshua Tree, California.

 The album was promoted by the singles "R U Mine?", "Do I Wanna Know?", "Why'd You Only Call Me When You're High?", "One for the Road", "Arabella", and "Snap Out of It".
 It features guest appearances by Josh Homme, Bill Ryder-Jones, and Pete Thomas.

-Drawing inspiration from a wide range of genres, including psychedelic rock, blues rock, hard rock, heavy metal, desert rock, R&B, and soul, AM notably marks Arctic Monkeys' first venture into hip hop.
-The band took a different approach to recording the album in comparison to their previous album, Suck It and See, with more emphasis into creating a "studio album" according to frontman Alex Turner.
+Drawing inspiration from a wide range of genres, including psychedelic rock, blues rock, hard rock, heavy metal, desert rock, R&B, funk and soul, AM notably marks Arctic Monkeys' first venture into a hip hop-influenced sound.
+The band took a different approach to recording the album in comparison to their previous album, Suck It and See (2011), with more emphasis on creating a "studio album" according to frontman Alex Turner.
 The band incorporated new instruments on the album, including the piano, organ, Hohner Guitaret, and vintage drum machine.
 Thematically, the album concerns frustration surrounding tainted romance, sex and loneliness.

-Commercially, the album has become one of Arctic Monkeys' most successful albums to date, topping charts in several countries, and reaching top ten positions in many more.
-Topping the UK Albums Chart, it sold over 157,000 copies in its first week and also went on to be one of the UK's best-selling vinyl albums of the decade, selling 73,000 units.
-In addition, the album became the band's most successful in the United States, with the single "Do I Wanna Know?" being the first song by the band to enter the Billboard Hot 100, with the album topping four Billboard charts and being certified platinum in the US in 2017.

 AM received critical acclaim, with critics praising its darker and groovier sound in comparison to the band's previous records.
-It featured in many year-end lists as one of the best albums of 2013, including the BBC who named it the best of the year.
-At the 2014 BRIT Awards, Arctic Monkeys won British Album of the Year for AM.
-It was also nominated for the 2013 Mercury Prize and received a Best Rock Performance nomination for "Do I Wanna Know?" at the 57th Grammy Awards in 2015.
-NME hailed it the best album of the decade and, just a month after its release, ranked it 449 on their list of the 500 Greatest Albums of All Time.
-Rolling Stone ranked it 346 in their 2020 edition of their 500 Greatest Albums of All Time list.
+It won the Brit Award for British Album of the Year, and received nominations for the Mercury Prize and the Grammy Award for Best Rock Performance for the single "Do I Wanna Know?".
+Several media publications have ranked AM among the best albums of 2013, of the 2010s, and of all time.
+NME called it the best album of the decade, and included it on its "500 Greatest Albums of All Time" list.
+Rolling Stone included it on the 2020 edition of its "500 Greatest Albums of All Time" list.

+It was also a commercial success, debuting atop the UK Albums Chart, their fifth consecutive album to do so, selling over 157,000 copies in its first week; it also went on to be one of the UK's best-selling vinyl albums of the decade, selling 73,000 units.
+In addition to topping charts in several other countries, and reaching the top ten in many more, the album became the band's most successful in the United States, debuting at number six on the Billboard 200 and topping four other Billboard charts.
+The single "Do I Wanna Know?" became the band's first song to enter the Billboard Hot 100.
+In 2023, the album was certified four-times platinum in the US by the Recording Industry Association of America (RIAA).